projectatomic/atomic-site/source/blog/2016-03-04-atomic-site-on-atomic-app.md

 comments: true
 ---

-Since Atomic App is released version 0.4.2, I decided it was past time to make the atomic-site into an Atomic App instead of using a shell script that wraps Docker to test it.
+Since Atomic App has released version 0.4.2, I decided it was past time to make the atomic-site into an Atomic App instead of using a shell script that wraps Docker to test it.
 The new setup is a big improvement, and a useful guide to "Nuleculeizing" your own apps.